 A major goal of Fargo's Arts and Culture Commission in 2015 was developing a master plan for the City's growing public art program, a goal that has been achieved with the creation of this document.
-Details of the planning process, who was involved, and a summary of the findings are provided in the Appendix (page 48).
-Designed as an actionable tool, the Fargo Public Art Master Plan provides a road map for the City Commission, the Arts and Culture Commission, city departments, program staff, artists, community stakeholders, and others interested in helping grow the future of Fargo.
-The plan establishes priority goals and objectives and clarifies the Arts and Culture Commission's role with both city-generated art and community-generated art.
+Details of the planning process, a list of advisors and contributors, and a summary of the findings are provided in the Appendix (page 48).
+Designed as an actionable tool, the Fargo Public Art Master Plan provides a road map for the City Commission, the Arts and Culture Commission, City departments, program staff, artists, community stakeholders, and others interested in helping grow the future of Fargo.
+The plan establishes priority goals and objectives and clarifies the Arts and Culture Commission's role with both City-generated art and community-generated art.